-Face coverings should not be placed on anyone under age 2, anyone who has trouble breathing or is unconscious, anyone who is incapacitated or otherwise unable to remove the face covering without assistance, or anyone who cannot tolerate a face covering due to a developmental, medical, or behavioral health condition.
+Cloth face coverings should not be placed on:

+- Anyone who has trouble breathing or is unconscious. - Anyone who is incapacitated or otherwise unable to remove the face covering without assistance. - Anyone who cannot tolerate a cloth face covering due to developmental, medical, or behavioral health needs.